xesco/castools/docs/CASFILE.md

 After the program data, there may be padding bytes (`0x00`) to maintain 8-byte alignment.
 Since the next `CAS HEADER` must start at an 8-byte aligned offset, zero-byte padding is added if the program data doesn't end at an 8-byte boundary.
 To find the next file, scan forward to locate the next `CAS HEADER` at an aligned offset.

-**No EOF Marker:**

-Since these are binary files, all byte values from `0x00` to `0xFF` are valid data.
-There's no special `EOF` marker like ASCII's `0x1A`—the addresses define exactly where the data ends.

 **File ID Bytes:**

-When BINARY and BASIC files are stored on disk (e.g., in MSX-DOS), they include a 1-byte file ID prefix:
+When `BINARY` and `BASIC` files are stored on disk (e.g., in MSX-DOS), they include a 1-byte file ID prefix:
 - **BINARY files:** `0xFE` prefix byte (not present in CAS format)
 - **BASIC files:**  `0xFF` prefix byte (not present in CAS format)

 These ID bytes are **NOT** stored in CAS files—they belong to the disk file format.
-When extracting BINARY files from CAS, tools typically add the `0xFE` prefix to match the disk format.
-When adding BINARY/BASIC files to a CAS, tools automatically strip these prefix bytes if present.
+When extracting `BINARY` files from CAS, tools typically add the `0xFE` prefix to match the disk format.
+When adding `BINARY/BASIC` files to a CAS, tools automatically strip these prefix bytes if present.

 **Example: Adding prefix when extracting BINARY file from CAS to disk**